-Blair M. Cantfil is an associate in the health care and life sciences practice.
+Blair M. Cantfil is a counsel in the health care and life sciences practice.
 She represents a broad-based group of companies in the health care industry, assisting these clients in matters related to Medicare and Medicaid reimbursement, fraud and abuse, compliance, internal and governmental investigations, and federal privacy laws.

 Practice & Background